ymyke/strela/DEVNOTES.md

   - Secrets such as mail pwd
   - Config such as alerts to be triggered??? -> tessa.symbols
 - Use this? https://schedule.readthedocs.io/en/stable/examples.html
+- Look for all occurences of personal information such as my mail address or my name
+- Mark all the tests that hit the network -- like in tessa.
+- Improve doc, add pdoc
+- Try mypy?

 - Deployment:
   - Auf Pythonanywhere